 - Have your visa status reviewed (please bring your passport and Visa documentation)

 - Attend a workshop on U.S. immigration policies and regulations

 If you have any questions about International Student Orientation, please contact the Office of International Student Services.

-All first-time international students and transfer students with fewer than 26 credit hours must take placement exams in English and mathematics.
+All first-time international students and transfer students must take placement exams in English and mathematics, unless otherwise exempt.
 Incoming students who have studied French, German, Japanese, and/or Spanish are encouraged to take the foreign language exam for placement purposes.
 The exams will not be graded; the results are only used to place you in the courses appropriate to your skill level.